 Tourism Related Career Discover enables ambassadors to investigate other tourism venues through hosted off-site visits, where they sample different sub-sectors they may want to consider for future careers.

 Professional Development involves oversight of resume building, job searching, professional workplace behavior, and interview skills.
-We work closely with WorkBC to ensure the best opportunities for ambassadors to find job placements following their twelve weeks paid training program.
+We work closely with WorkBC to ensure the best opportunities for ambassadors to find job placements following their ten weeks paid training program.

 Mentorship is provided by cultural leaders, elders, council members and cultural ambassador peers as they share personal stories and cultural protocol information; this is done through visual art, song, story and crafting.
 Interaction with the ambassadors gives them a better understanding of where they come from and it empowers them to speak confidently with guests visiting the Cultural Centre.